watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 1. In **Authentication**, choose **No authentication** and enter values for your Milvus server variables (i.e., ip-address:rest-port, e.g., `123.456.78.910:9091`) to create a valid generated URL for requests.
 However, if you configured Milvus to require basic authentication, then choose **Basic auth** and enter your Milvus credentials.

-1. The setup of your Milvus extension for Watson Assistant is complete.
+1. The setup of your Milvus extension for IBM watsonx Assistant is complete.
 For more information about the extension parameters, see the [Milvus API Reference](https://milvus.io/docs/search.md).

 ### Configure the watsonx extension